JimAppreciator512/ifunny-bot/readme.md

 > [Add this bot to your server.](https://discord.com/api/oauth2/authorize?client_id=1051024538831437865&permissions=116736&scope=bot%20applications.commands)

+Have any suggestions?
+Open an issue and I'll read it (eventually).

 ## Why?

 I made this bot because Discord can't embed iFunny posts into channels at all and I can't save videos to iOS.